 Your First Boat

-We hope this has helped.
-Please drop us a mail and let us know.
+We hope this has helped, please drop us a mail and let us know.
 Feedback helps us to grow and change accordingly.

-The most important thing is to have fun!
+Most important is to have fun!

 This boat was built from a basic plan called the Streamlinette as printed in a model boat magazine from the UK.
 This is a very simple balsa wood construction, but has a resin coating over a stocking stretched over the hull, making it a lot stronger than just plain balsa and keeping it very light. (for more on how to do this please come and ask us).
 This also keeps the costs very reasonable.